Valleeh/podclean/README.md

 http://192.168.178.21:58003/rss?feed=url_of_podcast_rss
 ```

 After subscribing, your podcatcher will be redirected to your server to get the newest episode.
 Please note that processing the file takes time, so expect to click on an episode and receive the processed file about the time it takes to brew a cup of coffee later.

+:warning: **IMPORTANT: Each use of ChatGPT costs around $0.04 per podcast.
+Please keep this in mind when using PodClean!**

-## Workflow
+## Processing Steps

-1. Download Podcast from RSS-feed
+1. Download Podcast given in the RSS-feed
 2. Convert Speech to text using Whisper
 3. Divide the transcript into chunks and send to ChatGPT to identify advertisements
 4. Merge parts that are close to each other